alihoushy/cryptocurrency-price-list/README.md

 ## Introduction

-A simple Chrome extension to fetch data from an API and display it in a clean, customizable HTML table.
+A Chrome extension that provides latest cryptocurrency price information from the Iranian online exchange, Nobitex, and display it in a simple, clean HTML table.

 Below is a screenshot showcasing the extension: